nmicht/create-nodejs-project/README.md

 12. Improve the template structure (the one that is generated in the new project) to include unit test
 13. Include license files to the template copy/update process
 18. Option to questionnaire with all the default values
+2. Logic to handle multiple auth files and multiple github accounts

 ## Configure Github Authentication